transistortester/thumby-polysynth/README.md

 All functions in this library that accept midiPitch tolerate floats, and numbers *beyond* the normal MIDI range (though there's not much point since they rapidly exceed audible range).
 ### Volume
 Audio is always output at maximum volume, split evenly between the enabled channels.
 The fewer channels that are enabled, the louder each individual one will be.
+### Stream priority
+If multiple streams try to use the same channel simultaneously, the stream that started more recently gets priority.
 ### Use on other RP2040 devices
 As long as the PIO isn't already in use, this will function on any RP2040 device, provided that GPIO pins `7, 8, 9, 10, 11, 21, 22,` and `25` are disconnected and not in use.
 Audio will be output on GPIO 28, using PWM at above-audible frequencies.